 Two cables, seen by the EVS server as one logical channel (record or play channel), are connected to both connectors of a codec module, for example IN1 and IN1B in REC.
-This interface is not supported with XRec or ChannelMax configurations.
+This interface is not supported with extended configurations.

-· 3G interface:
+• 3G interface: